MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 Add Domain Controller Policy with the logon as a service, as explained in the note under [Verify that the gMSA account has the required rights (if needed)](directory-service-accounts.md#verify-that-the-gmsa-account-has-the-required-rights-if-needed).

-## Your instance was not created because a security group with the same name already exists in Azure Active Directory
+## Your workspace was not created because a security group with the same name already exists in Azure Active Directory

 **Cause:**

-The issue can be caused when a previous Defender for Identity instance is deleted because of license expiration and the retention period has ended, but the Azure AD groups were not deleted.
+The issue can be caused when a previous Defender for Identity workspace is deleted because of license expiration and the retention period has ended, but the Azure AD groups were not deleted.

 **Resolution:**